Best Left Handed Guitars

 As the ‘other’ one of the electric guitar world’s Big Two, the Stratocaster is an ideal guitar to learn on due to its relatively lithe body shape, comfortable neck and famous bluesy tone.
 Squier has a great reputation for producing amazing guitars for the learner, and this Squier Standard Stratocaster will provide any beginner with a high quality yet affordable instrument on which they can begin their journey.

-For any players keen to explore heavier styles of music, this Ibanez RG421EXL-BKF will fit like a glove.
+For any players keen to explore heavier styles of music, the Ibanez RG421EXL-BKF will fit like a glove.
 The body is slightly lighter than the Stratocaster, and the guitar’s neck is also thinner to make travelling around the fretboard more efficient, while two humbuckers will provide you with a serious amount of punch for those shredding sessions.

 Left Handed Acoustics